gauravkarki93/Human-Action-and-Face-Recognition-Recognition/README.md

 # Human Action and Face Recognition

 Face recognition using the L1-principal and then using similar approach for human action recognition.
-To calculate the L1-Principal Component for rank k, we used the individual method and matched the testing images to training images using Nearest Subspace Algorithm.
+To calculate the L1-Principal Component for rank k, i've used the individual method and matched the testing images to training images using Nearest Subspace Algorithm.
 L1-subspace works better than the L2-subspace under the effect of outliers.
 The experiments in this paper supports this and verifies as results in human action recognition where improved when we used individual method.

 ## Getting Started